Pension Sharing Order

 How does a Pension Sharing Order work?

 Both parties will need to provide financial information to the court in order to calculate the amount of the Pension Sharing Order.
 The split’s calculated using a formula that considers the age, earnings and other factors related to the couple’s finances.
-The spouse receiving the split portion can either take it as a lump sum or transfer it to a pension of their own.
+The spouse receiving the split portion can transfer it to a pension of their own, or in some cases join the original pension scheme.

 How long after a divorce can you request a Pension Sharing Order?